vinimakhijapt-code/Healthcare_data_analysis/README.md

 ## Q3: how much money is billed yearly, Is there a trend in total billing amount over the years?
-Built a Common Table Expression (CTE) to extract year from date of admission and then used this CTE to get total revenue per year.
+Built a Common Table Expression (CTE) to extract year from date of admission and then used this CTE to get total billed amount per year.

 ```sql
 With year_date as (select